Prenatt-inc/blade_and_blossom/README.md

 # Code_Sandwich

  # My project here is a business website for a indivdual who works in the esthetician field.
-They have decided to trek out on their own and rent a space for themselves instead of working for a saloon.
+They have decided to trek out on their own and rent a space for themselves instead of working for a salon.
 I thought this would be a great opportunity to help out a friend trying to be an entrepreneur as well as for myself if I were to go the route of doing basic websites for other indivudals in similar situations.

  # CSS feautures - 3